All fields are required

 Well.
 According to the World Anti-Doping Agency (WADA) the key component in opium is morphine.
 This is the substance that laboratories test for to determine if a sample is positive.
 The level of morphine in the urine must be greater than 1.3 micrograms/mL to meet that criteria.

 Some research indicates that morphine and codeine can sometimes be found in detectable amounts for up to 48 hours after consuming poppy seeds in pastries such as muffins, bagels, and cakes, despite more than 90% of the opium being removed during processing.
 This all depends on how well the poppy seeds are cleaned and processed.
 This can vary from country to country and even how or when the seeds were harvested.

 The short answer is there is no answer.
 There is no way to predict the exact amount of poppy seeds that a person can consume and not produce a positive morphine or opium result.
 Even in small amounts, some bodies metabolize these compounds more slowly.
 This can allow detectable amounts for up to a few days if poppy seeds aren’t washed properly.
 That means there is also no way to predict how much (or how little) a lethal dose of poppy seeds can be.

 Our mission is to help families who have been harmed by contaminated or unsafe food or water.
 When corporations cause food poisoning outbreaks or Legionnaires disease outbreaks, we use the law to hold them accountable.
 The Lange Law Firm is the only law firm in the nation solely focused on representing families in food poisoning lawsuits and Legionnaires disease lawsuits.

-If you were injured or sickened after eating poppy seeds or drinking poppy seed tea, and are interested in making a legal claim for compensation, we can help.
+If you were injured or sickened after eating poppy seeds or drinking poppy seed tea, and are interested in a Poppy Seed Lawsuit, we can help.
 Call us for a free no obligation legal consultation at (833) 330-366, or send us an e-mail here.